felipe-mig/The_Snake_Game/README.md

 # The_Snake_Game
-In this project I built my own version of the classic Snake Game using Python and the turtle library.
+In this project, I built my own version of the classic Snake Game using Python and the turtle library.

+- Documentation
+- No AI code